 171. In addition, NYISO proposes several additional tariff revisions.
 Specifically, NYISO proposes to define the NYISO/TO Reliability Agreement in section 31.1.1 of the NYISO OATT and in the Reliability Development Agreement.
 NYISO also proposes to revise sections 31.2.10.1.3 and 31.4.12.3.1.3 of the NYISO OATT regarding the process for addressing the inability of the developer of a project selected in the reliability transmission planning process or public policy transmission planning process to complete the selected project.
 Specifically, NYISO proposes language that would allow NYISO to "take any other action [NYISO] reasonably considers is appropriate to address the Reliability Need" or "take such action as [NYISO] reasonably considers is appropriate, following consultation with the [New York Commission] and/or the Commission, to ensure that the Public Policy Transmission Need is satisfied."
-In addition, in section 31.4.12.3.1.3 NYISO proposes to "submit a report to the [New York Commission] and/or the Commission]
+In addition, in section 31.4.12.3.1.3 NYISO proposes to "submit a report to the [New York Commission] and/or the Commission, as appropriate, for its consideration and determination of whether action is appropriate under state or federal law."

-172. We find that NYISO complied with the Commission's directives in the Fourth Compliance Order to revise sections 31.2.8.1.6, 31.2.10.1.2, and 31.2.10.1.4(ii) of the NYISO OATT.
-We also accept NYISO's associated proposed revisions to sections 31.2.7, 31.2.7.3, and 31.4.11 of the NYISO OATT and Article 3.3 of the Reliability Development Agreement and Public Policy Development Agreement.

-173. We conditionally accept NYISO's proposed definitions of the NYISO/TO Reliability Agreement in section 31.1.1 of the NYISO OATT and in the Reliability Development Agreement, subject to NYISO including in the compliance filing ordered herein revised definitions that are identical.
+- 172. We find that NYISO complied with the Commission's directives in the Fourth Compliance Order to revise sections 31.2.8.1.6, 31.2.10.1.2, and 31.2.10.1.4(ii) of the NYISO OATT.
+We also accept NYISO's associated proposed revisions to sections 31.2.7, 31.2.7.3, and 31.4.11 of the NYISO OATT and Article 3.3 of the Reliability Development Agreement and Public Policy Development Agreement. - 173.
+We conditionally accept NYISO's proposed definitions of the NYISO/TO Reliability Agreement in section 31.1.1 of the NYISO OATT and in the Reliability Development Agreement, subject to NYISO including in the compliance filing ordered herein revised definitions that are identical.
 As proposed, section 31.1.1 of the NYISO OATT defines the "ISO/TO Reliability Agreement" differently from the Reliability Development Agreement's definition of "NYISO/TO Reliability Agreement," even though those two definitions refer to the same agreement.
 We find this difference in definitions to be unclear and, therefore, unjust and unreasonable.
-For that reason, we direct NYISO to submit, within 30 days of the date of issuance of this order, a further compliance filing with revisions to the NYISO/TO Reliability Agreement" identical to the definition of "NYISO/TO Reliability Agreement" identical to the definition of "NYISO/TO Reliability Agreement."

-174. We reject the proposed language in sections 31.2.10.1.3 and 31.4.12.3.1.3 of the NYISO OATT that allows NYISO to take any other action NYISO reasonably considers appropriate.
+For that reason, we direct NYISO to submit, within 30 days of the date of issuance of this order, a further compliance filing with revisions to the NYISO OATT and the Reliability Development Agreement to the make the definition of "ISO/TO Reliability Agreement" identical to the definition of "NYISO/TO Reliability Agreement." - 174.
+We reject the proposed language in sections 31.2.10.1.3 and 31.4.12.3.1.3 of the NYISO OATT that allows NYISO to take any other action NYISO reasonably considers appropriate.
 We find that the proposed language is overly broad and vague as to the nature and scope of such action, and therefore, unjust and unreasonable.
-We note that the Commission rejected similar language regarding NYISO's public policy transmission planning process for the same reason.
-We further reject the proposed language in section 31.4.12.3.1.3 regarding NYISO submitting a report to the New York Commission and/or the Commission because the language is unclear as to exactly what the report will entail and the level of detail and support the report must contain, and unclear as to what type of regulatory action NYISO anticipates in response to the report.
-We therefore direct NYISO to submit, within 30 days of the date of issuance of this order, a compliance filing to remove these rejected provisions from the NYISO OATT.
+We note that the Commission rejected similar language regarding NYISO's public policy transmission planning process for the same reason.255 We further reject the proposed language in section 31.4.12.3.1.3 regarding NYISO submitting a report to the New York Commission and/or the Commission because the language is unclear as to exactly what the report will entail and the level of detail and support the report must contain, and unclear as to what type of regulatory action NYISO anticipates in response to the report.256 We therefore direct NYISO to submit, within 30 days of the date of issuance of this order, a compliance filing to remove these rejected provisions from the NYISO OATT.